input-output-hk/cardano-tutorials/node-setup/GuideForExcercise1.md

     cd cardano-node

 For reproducible builds, we should check out a specific release, a specific "tag".
-For the FF-testnet, we will use tag `pioneer`, which we can check out as follows:
+For the FF-testnet, we will use tag `pioneer-#`, which we can check out as follows:

     git fetch --all --tags
-    git checkout tags/pioneer
+    git checkout tags/pioneer-#

 ## Build and install the node